Question 152·Medium·Text Structure and Purpose

 Read the passage in chunks and ask what each part is doing:

-Match that structure to the choices
+Match to the best choice